Bhargavi-AB/Client-Query-Management-System/README.md

-📌 Client Query Management System
+# 📌 Client Query Management System

-A role-based web application built using Streamlit, Python, and MySQL that allows clients to raise queries and support teams to manage, filter, and close them efficiently.
+A role-based web application built using **Streamlit**, **Python**, and **MySQL** that allows clients to raise queries and support teams to manage, filter, and close them efficiently.

+---

+## 🚀 Project Overview

+The **Client Query Management System** is designed to:

+- Allow clients to raise support queries
+- Allow support users to view, filter, and close queries
+- Maintain historical (read-only) queries alongside newly raised queries
+- Persist all data securely in a MySQL database

+The application is built using **Streamlit** for the user interface and **MySQL** for backend storage.

+---

+## 🛠️ Tech Stack

+- **Frontend:** Streamlit
+- **Backend:** Python
+- **Database:** MySQL

+### Libraries Used
+- streamlit
+- pandas
+- mysql-connector-python
+- datetime

+---

+## 📁 Project Stru

 🚀 Project Overview